aws-samples/serverless-test-samples/python-test-samples/apigw-sqs-lambda-sqs/README.md

   - [check_output_queue.py](src/check_output_queue/check_output_queue.py) - Lambda handler code to read from output SQS queue the result of the processing
   - [template.yaml](template.yaml) - SAM script for deployment
   - [test_api_gateway.py](tests/integration/test_api_gateway.py) - Integration test written in Python on a live stack deployed on AWS
-  - [client.sh](client.sh) - Simple test client that uses to run from command line (utilizes CURL) for integration tests on a live stack deployed on AWS

 [Top](#contents)

 ---